Jorge Farjat: Audiovisual works

-First period (1976-1979)
+First period (1976–1979)

-It includes "El Arte de Vivir" (The Art of Living), the trilogy "Hacia las Regiones del Sol" (Toward the Regions of the Sun), "El Mundo Estelar" (The Starry World) and "Indicios de Inmortalidad" (Intimation of immortality).
-The works during this period have an image language only accompanied by the aforementioned music.
-However, and in a relatively timeless level, "El Arte de Vivir" (The Art of Living), also has semidocumentary characteristics.
-Their literary inspiration is fully based on Edward Carpenter and William Wordsworth.
-This initial stage coincides with the Audiovisual Theory divulgation, through the first publication of the book "Audiovisualogía.
-El Audiovisual como Arte y Medio de Comunicación".
-The "El Audiovisual y las Artes" (The Audiovisual Theme and the Arts), an essay supplementary to the previous book, concludes the investigational spread of the topic during these first years and it has just been published in 2015.
+The first period includes El Arte de Vivir (The Art of Living), the trilogy Hacia las Regiones del Sol (Toward the Regions of the Sun), El Mundo Estelar (The Starry World), and Indicios de Inmortalidad (Intimations of Immortality).
+These works consist of image language accompanied exclusively by music, though El Arte de Vivir also exhibits semi-documentary characteristics.
+Their literary inspiration draws primarily on Edward Carpenter and William Wordsworth.
+This period coincides with the initial publication of Audiovisualogía (1979), disseminating Farjat's emerging theory of audiovisual art.